Course Catalog

 Credit: 7

 This course is designed to acquaint the student with the knowledge and skills required in the preparation, administration and documentation of various forms of medications.
 Dosage calculations and the physiological actions of drugs on the human body are addressed.
 Students will gain knowledge of venipuncture and use of quality controls.
 The student will gain knowledge of blood chemistries, serology, microbiology and hematology.
 Student will gain knowledge regarding the electronic medical record and its application in the clinical setting.
-Prerequisite: Successful completion of all fall semester curriculum.
+Prerequisite: MAP-364 with a C or higher.

 Lecture: 2